 Overview

 Subdomain sharing is disabled by default.
-When disabled, consent only works on your primary domain and any connected subdomains you've explicitly added — the www version of your domain is included automatically.
+When disabled, consent only works on your primary domain — the www version of your domain is included automatically.
 If your website uses additional subdomains (e.g., blog.example.com, app.example.com), visitors would see the consent banner again on each one unless you configure sharing.
-You can either share consent across all subdomains at once, or add specific ones individually.

 Before You Begin